xsolla/pay-station-sdk/README.md

 Integration flow:

 1. Add the SDK library to your project.
-You can use an npm-package or CDN link.
+You can use an npm-package.
 1. Access the `headlessCheckout` object that contains the Pay Station initialization logic.
 1. Add the `<psdk-legal>` component to the HTML markup to provide links to legal documents.
 1. Add the `<psdk-finance-details>` component to the HTML markup to show purchase details.